Music Hub Documentation

 - Desktop hub: current access is handled from music-hub.gordo.design (opens in a new tab)

-- iPhone companion: currently distributed through TestFlight
+- iOS companion: currently distributed through TestFlight

 Pricing, licensing, and open source